 Yumekaze Plaza

-Also on site is a Nara Visitors Center which has free Wi-Fi, tourist information pamphlets, and English speaking staff who can help with sightseeing enquiries and help arrange sightseeing tours.
+Also on site is a tourist information counter which can help with sightseeing enquiries around Nara Park and the surrounding area.

 Map